Sockeye salmon: Diet

 Sockeye salmon use patterns of limnetic feeding behavior, which encompasses vertical movement, schooling, diel feeding chronology, and zooplankton prey selectivity.
 They can change their position in the water column, timing and length of feeding, school formation, and choice of prey to minimize the likelihood of predation.
 This also ensures they still get at least the minimum amount of food necessary to survive.
 All of these behaviors contribute to the survivability, and therefore fitness of the salmon.
 Depending on location and threat of predation, the levels of aggressive feeding behavior can vary.

 Sockeye salmon, unlike other species of Pacific salmon, feed extensively on zooplankton during both freshwater and saltwater life stages.
 They also tend to feed on small aquatic organisms such as shrimp.
-Insects are part of their diets at the juvenile stage.
+Insects and occasionally snails are part of their diets at the juvenile stage.

 Life cycle

 Sockeye salmon exhibit many different life histories with the majority being anadromous where the juvenile salmon migrate from freshwater lakes and streams to the ocean before returning as adults to their natal freshwater to spawn.
 Similar to most Pacific salmon, sockeye salmon are semelparous, meaning they die after spawning once.
 Some sockeye, called kokanee, do not migrate to the ocean and live their entire lives in freshwater lakes.
 The majority of sockeye spawn in rivers near lakes and juveniles will spend one to two years in the lake before migrating to the ocean, although some populations will migrate to saltwater in their first year.
 Adult sockeye will spend two to three years in the ocean before returning to freshwater.
 Females will spawn in 3–5 redds over a period of several days.
 The eggs usually hatch within six to nine weeks and the fry typically rear in lakes before migrating to the ocean.